 Housing costs in Murrieta are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Murrieta is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Murrieta is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Murrieta who work in sales jobs (13.19%), management occupations (12.15%), and office and administrative support (11.23%).
+Unlike some cities, Murrieta isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Murrieta are a mix of both white- and blue-collar jobs.
+Overall, Murrieta is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Murrieta who work in sales jobs (12.97%), management occupations (11.27%), and office and administrative support (10.76%).

-The overall education level of Murrieta is somewhat higher than in the average US city of 21.84%: 28.99% of adults 25 and older in the city have at least a bachelor's degree.
+The education level of Murrieta citizens is substantially higher than the typical US community, as 30.10% of adults in Murrieta have at least a bachelor's degree.

 Murrieta is an extremely ethnically-diverse city.
 The people who call Murrieta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Murrieta residents report their race to be White, followed by Asian.
 Murrieta also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.17% of the city’s residents.
-Important ancestries of people in Murrieta include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 29.68% of the city’s residents.
+Important ancestries of people in Murrieta include German, Irish, English, Italian, and French.

 The most common language spoken in Murrieta is English.
 Other important languages spoken here include Spanish and Tagalog.